CleoBrown/blockbuster_video_python_project/README.md

 ## Run with Docker - build locally

+_Ensure you have [Docker installed](https://docs.docker.com/get-docker/) and running on your machine._

 To build the image locally, cd into this project root directory and run:

 ```